brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-24-blender-remote-rendering-with-gpu.md

 	-F EXR

--F switch seems to only support one format, one can't do EXR and PNG
+-F switch seems to only support one format, one can't do EXR and PNG.

 ## Old cpu vs modern nvidia gpu (3x)